Unpolarized Dihadron Fragmentation Functions in Nonlocal Chiral Quark Model: Summary and outlook

 \section{Summary and outlook}

-In this article, we have investigated the unpolarized dihadron fragmentation functions (uDiFFs) of the pions and kaons in the nonlocal chiral-quark model (NLChQM).
-We summarize our important observations as follows: \begin{itemize} \item{Both of the magnitudes and the shapes of the curves of $z_2 D^{h_1,h_2}_{q}(z_1,z_2)$ as a function of $z_2$ in the NLChQM and the NJL-jet model are substantially different.
-The difference between the results of these two models is more significant in the small $z_2$ regime.}

-\item{In NLChQM, the uDiFFs of the $K^{+}K^{-}$ pair are particularly smaller than the uDiFFs of the other hadron pairs .
-Moreover, they are also smaller compared with the corresponding ones in the NJL-jet model.}
+In this article, we have investigated the unpolarized dihadron fragmentation functions (uDiFFs) of the pions and kaons in the nonlocal chiral-quark model (NLChQM) and the NJL-jet model.
+We find that the magnitudes of the curves of $z_2 D^{h_1,h_2}_{q}(z_1,z_2)$ as a function of $z_2$ in the NLChQM and the NJL-jet model are substantially different in every channels.
+The difference between the results of these two models is more significant in the small $z_2$ regime.
+In NLChQM, the uDiFFs of the $K^{+}K^{-}$ pair are particularly smaller than the uDiFFs of the other hadron pairs .
+Moreover, they are also smaller compared with the corresponding ones in the NJL-jet model.
+At $z_1=0.1$, the DiFFs of the $\pi^{+}\pi^{-}$ pair at $Q^2=4\,\mathrm{GeV}^2$ for the $u$, $d$ and $s$ quarks are comparable in their magnitudes.
+As $z_1$ increases to $0.5$, $D_{u}^{\pi^{+}\pi^{-}}$ becomes larger than the other two DiFFs.\\